jaroslav-kubicek/yamlconf/README.md

   Instead, you should have just one config file and the values defined there can be overridden by "local" configuration if needed.

-  In practice, you have `config.yaml` and your CI tool (or developer) may add `config.local.yaml` during build process to successfully setup the application with desired configuration.
+  In practice, you have `config.yml` and your CI tool (or developer) may add `config.local.yml` during build process to successfully setup the application with desired configuration.
   **Important note here:** This custom local configuration file should't be tracked by VCS.

-- You should be able to set credentials and secret keys easily without exposing them in source code.
+- **You should be able to set credentials and secret keys easily without exposing them in source code.**

   Environment variables suit the best for this - you can define them on the fly and out of the scope of the application source code.